-- Investment Return Rate The interest rate used in making the valuation was 8.00% per annum, compounded annually, including inflation.
+- Investment Return Rate The interest rate used in the October 1, 2012 valuation is 7.90% per annum, compounded annually, decreasing to 7.60% by October 1, 2015.
 The interest rate assumption is net of investment expenses.
-The City provides for the non-investment expenses of the GESE Trust. - Salary Increase Rate Salaries are assumed to increase at the rate of 6.00% per annum, including inflation, effective July 1, 2001.
-There is no assumed total active member payroll increase. - Inflation Rate The assumed inflation rate is 3.5% per annum, effective October 1, 2000.
+The City provides for the non-investment expenses of the GESE Trust. - Salary Increase Rate Salaries are assumed to increase at the rate of 6.00% per annum, including inflation.
+There is no assumed total active member payroll increase. - Inflation Rate The assumed inflation rate is 3.5% per annum.